bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 // let newBobAge = bobAge! // Error
 ```

-> You can't store nil to normal type in Swift.
+> You can't store `nil` to a normal type in Swift.
 It violates the rule mentioned above.

 #### Implicit Unwrapping
+Implicit unwrapping is another way to convert.
+However, even if an optional type contains `nil`, it does not break the system.

 ```swift
 let profileImageFromFacebook: String? = "Bob's pretty image"